 who wants to play with PO-NAYS.

 The Gangster Spiders

 Multiple different huge spiders who appear in Issue #2 as an obstacle for the Mane Six when traveling though the mines, most of them sporting hats and even have their own "cutie marks".

 - Badass Mustache: Their fangs look like old-timey mustaches.

-- The Cameo: One of them is blonde, gray and has one eye off to a side, like Derpy the pony.
-Apperantly, that condition affects all species...
+- The Cameo: One of them is blonde, gray, and has one eye off to a side, like Derpy the pony.
+Apparently, every species has one...